jozadaquebatista/Catalog-Admin-Laravel-Vue.js-/README.md

 # Product Admin (Laravel + Vue.js)
-Uma aplicação para um teste FullStack
+An Fullstack Developer Aplication Test

-### Objetivo
+### What's the Goal
-Desenvolver uma aplicação para gestão de produtos, que deverá conter:
+Develop an product adminstration tool, that should contain:
-- visualização dos produtos
+- product's visualization
-- adição de novos produtos com possibilidade de adição de fotografias
+- option to add a new product
-- edição de produto
+- option to edit a product
-- definição do o status de um produto(pendente, análise, aprovado, reprovado)
+- product status definition(pending, reviewing, aproved, reproved)
-- autenticação para administrador, usuário normal e para as chamadas de API
+- API, admin and normal user authentication
-- níveis de permissão(autorização)
+- permission level(authorization)
-- filtragem de produtos (front-end + back-end)
+- back-end and front-end product filtering

-### Nesse projeto foi utilizado
+### This project is done with
-- [x] **Sqlite** - Utilizei para tornar mais simples para avaliação
+- [x] **Sqlite** - Just for testing
 - [x] **PHP 7.4**
 - [x] **Laravel Framework 7**
 - [x] **Vue.js 2.0**